 \textbf{Our Contributions.} To address these limitations, we first investigate the limitations of existing token eviction methods.
 Our analysis reveals that incoherent token eviction can result in unstable reasoning with reduced accuracy and prolonged generation.
-In specific, we find that the fragmented token histories often induce overthinking and forces the CoT to generate more tokens for a fixed KV budget.
-Based on these insights we then propose \textbf{SkipKV}, a sentence-aware selective KV eviction and generation framework designed for efficient CoT reasoning.
-SkipKV not only preserves reasoning coherence but also \textit{achieves a better trade-off between the accuracy and generation length for a fixed of KV cache memory budget} (Fig. \ref{fig:intro_result}).
-At its core, SkipKV has two key methods, namely the \textbf{sentence-primary scoring method} and the \textbf{adaptive steering method} to efficiently skip token storage and generation, respectively.
-In specific, it relies on a \textit{sentence-primary scoring metric} that allows it to selectively skip KV storage while preserving the semantic coherence of the reasoning process.
+Specifically, we find that the fragmented token histories often induce overthinking and force the CoT to generate more tokens for a fixed KV budget.
+Based on these insights, we then propose \textbf{SkipKV}, a sentence-aware selective KV eviction and generation framework designed for efficient CoT reasoning.
+SkipKV not only preserves reasoning coherence but also \textit{achieves a better trade-off between accuracy and generation length at a fixed KV cache memory budget} (Fig. \ref{fig:intro_result}).
+At its core, SkipKV consists of two key components, namely the \textbf{sentence-primary scoring method} and the \textbf{adaptive steering method} to efficiently skip token storage and generation, respectively.
+Specifically, it relies on a \textit{sentence-primary scoring metric} that enables selective KV storage skipping while preserving the semantic coherence of the reasoning process.
 The \textbf{adaptive steering mechanism} suppresses uninformative or redundant sentences during the generation.
-Additionally, SkipKV adapts a \textbf{batch grouping policy} that reduces the number of padding tokens, thereby freeing KV-cache space for valid tokens and improving stability and consistency in multi-batch reasoning with KV eviction.
+Additionally, SkipKV adopts a \textbf{batch grouping policy} that reduces the number of padding tokens, thereby freeing KV-cache space for valid tokens and improving stability and consistency in multi-batch reasoning with KV eviction.

 To demonstrate the effectiveness of SkipKV, we conduct comprehensive evaluations on DeepSeek-R1-Qwen-7B, R1-Qwen-14B, and R1-Llama-8B LRMs across four reasoning benchmarks: AIME-24, LiveCodeBench, MATH-500, and GSM8K.
 As shown in Fig.~\ref{fig:intro_result}, SkipKV outperforms state-of-the-art (SoTA) methods, achieving $\mathbf{6.7}\%$ higher accuracy and $\mathbf{22}\%$ shorter generation lengths, with $\mathbf{2}\times$ KV memory compression on R1-Qwen-14B evaluated on AIME-24.